|Click to purchase at Sourcebooks|

 One of Heyer’s most suspenseful Regency romances, The Quiet Gentleman combines an ingenious mystery plot with her signature witty style and effervescently engaging characters.

 About the Author:

-Disclosure: I received a free copy of Shadows and Strongholds from Sourcebooks for my honest review.
-I received no compensation for this post.
+Disclosure: I received a copy of The Quiet Gentleman from Sourcebooks gratis.
+Any opinions expressed are my honest opinions and were not impacted by my receipt of the free book.
+I received no monetary compensation for this post.